Tech-FZ/EmuGUI/README.md

 Nano: is the build number

 If "_dev" is added, it's a pre-release not meant for production.

+If "_b1" and a number are added, the EmuGUI version is in a state where minor features can still be added, but it starts to focus on stability.
+Generally, you shouldn't use it for production as it's still a pre-release.

 If "_rc" and a number are added, the release is meant to be focused solely on stability and completeness, but still not for productive use.